Etown-CS170/AI-2-Print/docs/SETUP_INFO.md

 ### **7.** Setup Shap-e/Stable Diffusion Setting and User Prompt:
 ```
 batch_size = 1
-guidance_scale = 15, # this determines the freedom of the prompt, higher number means more accurate the description
+guidance_scale = 15, # this determines the freedom of the prompt, higher number means more accurate to the description
 prompt = "baby grand piano"  # area for user to type text prompt for mesh generation

 latents = sample_latents(